How to Get Around Paris: The Paris Metro Rail Map

 Currently, there are two different Metro Maps… Don’t be discouraged, the Metro system is the same.
 However, one of the maps is a modern adaptation of the system.
 It’s been adapted to be easier to follow.
 For example, instead of following a single rail with turns and angles, they’ve made this map so it reads more like a circle.
 Its pretty, but if you’re familiar with the old map, it can be a little confusing.

-Ill leave both maps for your use.
+Ill leave the more common maps for your use.
 Feel free to save them on your phone.
 Or email this post to yourself for later use.

 Let me break it down for you: